 Auckland – what makes it different?

-New Zealand’s commercial capital, with all the qualities of an international city
+- New Zealand’s commercial capital, with all the qualities of a great international city

 - Home to some of New Zealand’s most beautiful coasts – you are never more than 30 minutes from a beach paradise